 Crossing the state line, Connie's thoughts drifted to the states she and Queenie had seen and the dog shows they had worked.
 It was at one of those shows that she met her husband to be.
 What a dashing and charming man he’d once been, sweeping her off her feet with his old-fashioned manners and gentlemanly behavior.
 He’d poured on the attention, holding open doors for her and insisting on walking on the traffic side of streets to protect her.
 He catered to her whims when it came to choosing restaurants and the type of food they would have; always the perfect companion.
 After a short courtship, they’d decided to get married before a Justice of the Peace in a tiny town en route to the next dog show event.

 That’s when she discovered something quirky about his nature.

 “Not Mexican food again,” he told her a few days into their marriage.
 “That stuff is gross.”
 She thought back to the many meals they’d shared at Tex-Mex restaurants while they were dating.

 “How about Chinese then?” she asked.

 “You’ve got to be kidding,” he answered.
 “That stuff is full of MSG.”
 He’d made a face at the suggestion and wrinkled his nose.
 They’d settled for a rowdy barbecue pit where a roll of paper towels adorned every table along with the selection of greasy food choices.
 After his second or third beer, his true colors had come to the surface becoming verbally abusive and rude.
 He suddenly forgot about the fun the three of them once shared, grooming, training and showing Queenie as they traveled across the country.

-He’d talked to her about his house during the months they'd traveled.
+During their months of travels, they'd talked about Jeb's house.
 The way he told it, she expected to find a mansion.
-Instead, they pulled into the rutted driveway of a tiny house built in the 1940s with clapboard siding and a small yard.
-It was quaint, but nothing at all like he'd portrayed it.
+Instead, they pulled into the rutted driveway of an antiquated house with clapboard siding and a tiny yard.
+It was nothing at all like he'd portrayed it.